lucaszischka/BottomSheet/README.md

 - Changing the threshold does not affect whether either option is enabled.
 - The default threshold is 30% (0.3).

-`.iPadFloatingSheet(Bool)`: Makes it possible to make the sheet appear like on iPhone.

-`.sheetWidth(BottomSheetWidth)`: Makes it possible to configure a custom sheet width.
-- Can be relative through `BottomSheetWidth.relative(x)`.
-- Can be absolute through `BottomSheetWidth.absolute(x)`.
-- Set to `BottomSheetWidth.platformDefault` to let the library decide the width.

-`.accountForKeyboardHeight(Bool)`: Adds padding to the bottom of the main content when the keyboard appears so all of the main content is visible.
-- If the height of the sheet is smaller than the height of the keyboard, this modifier will not make the content visible.
-- This behaviour is not active on Mac, because it would not make sense there.

 ## BottomSheetPosition